Bot Filtering: Remove Invalid Traffic from your Data

 You likely don't want to count impressions or clicks made those bots, crawlers and spiders.

 Most ad servers, like AdGlare, uses bot filtering at engine level.

-Here in 2018, bot traffic accounts for more than 50% of all global internet traffic.
-An incredible number that we shouldn't neglect.
+Bot traffic accounts for more than 50% of all global internet traffic.
+An incredible number that shouldn't be neglected.

-Unless you're running your own campaigns, it's imperative that you're filtering for bot traffic to avoid getting skewed reports.
+Unless you're running in-house campaigns, it's imperative that your ad server filters bot traffic to avoid report discrepancies.